biolink/biolink-model/docs/index.md

 #### Node Properties

+ * [abstract](abstract.md) - summary of a publication
+ * [address](address.md) - the particulars of the place where someone or an organization is situated.
+For now, this slot is a simple text "blob" containing all relevant details of the given location for fitness of purpose.
+For the moment, this "address" can include other contact details such as email and phone number(?).
+ * [affiliation](affiliation.md) - a professional relationship between one provider (often a person) within another provider (often an organization).
+Target provider identity should be specified by a CURIE.
+Providers may have multiple affiliations.
+ * [agent➞id](agent_id.md) - Different classes of agents have distinct preferred identifiers.
+For publishers, use the ISBN publisher code.
+For editors, authors and  individual providers, use the individual's ORCID if available; Otherwise, a ScopusID, ResearchID or Google Scholar ID ('GSID') may be used if the author ORCID is unknown.
+Institutional agents could be identified by an International Standard Name Identifier ('ISNI') code.
+ * [agent➞name](agent_name.md) - it is recommended that an author's 'name' property be formatted as "surname, firstname initial."
  * [aggregate statistic](aggregate_statistic.md)
     * [has count](has_count.md) - number of things with a particular property
        * [variant to population association➞has count](variant_to_population_association_has_count.md) - number in object population that carry a particular allele, aka allele count